Temporal motivation theory: Model

+Example

 To see how temporal motivation theory can be applied in an example, consider a student given one month to study for a final exam.
 The student is given two options—studying and socializing.
 The student enjoys socializing but needs to achieve a good grade.
 The reward of studying is not immediate thus at the beginning of the student's study period, the motivation to study is lower than the motivation to socialize.
 However, as the study period diminishes from several weeks to several days, the motivation to study will surpass the motivation to socialize.